Learn more about recovering in the months – and years! – after a lung transplant.

-If you’re a candidate for a lung transplant because of advanced lung disease that’s impacting your quality of life, you may be wondering what the lung transplant recovery period entails and what to expect going forward after the procedure.
+If you’re a candidate for a lung transplant because of advanced lung disease that’s impacting your quality of life, you may wonder what recovery after this surgery is like.

 “The reason we do lung transplant is because we think that we can improve survival for a lot of our patients,” said Dr. David Erasmus, medical director of the Vanderbilt Lung Transplant Program.
 “For others, we can improve their quality of life.
 And in some patients, we can improve both.”